leonardehrenfried/blog/_posts/2013-01-29-my-dissertation-using-gate.md

 on natural language processing using the software [GATE](http://gate.ac.uk/) which is/was developed at the University of Sheffield.

-If you want to download the PDF you can also head over to [the document on Google Drive](https://docs.google.com/file/d/0B8fpFPFuEud6MExRcGJmVDhBc3M/edit).
+If you want to read it you can head over to
+[the document on Google Drive](https://docs.google.com/file/d/0B8fpFPFuEud6MExRcGJmVDhBc3M/edit).
 From there you can download the original PDF on the top left corner.